| |

-Professional nurse cares for elderly patient in nursing home
+nurse cares for patient in nursing home

-Taking care of patients in my early 20s is what got me started on my own caregiving journey.
+Exposure to professional caregiving in my early 20s is what got me started on my own caregiving journey.
 The professional nurses at the clinic where I volunteered were great role models.
 They taught me important lessons that I still use today.

 This week, many of those lessons are coming back to me.